Ew!: Background

-"EW!" focuses on two teenage girls, Sara (Fallon) and mir.i.am (will.i.am), and lists the things that make them disgusted.
+"EW!" focuses on two teenage girls, Sara (Fallon) and mir.i.am (will.i.am), and lists the things that disgust them.

 The song's origins lie in will.i.am's appearance as a guest on The Tonight Show on July 29, 2014.
 He mentioned to Fallon backstage that he enjoyed the "Ew!" sketch, and Fallon replied that he would involve him in one upon his next visit.
 Three days later, Will sent Fallon a fully completed instrumental track for the song, after which Fallon and his writers wrote the song's lyrics.
 Following this, will.i.am flew to New York and the duo went to an unspecified local recording studio, where they further developed the song's lyrics and recorded it.

 The song and music video premiered on the October 6, 2014 episode of The Tonight Show, with Fallon urging viewers and fans to push the song to chart on the Billboard Hot 100.